Omar-Abdelazeem/IWS-Modelling-Methods/IWSModelling/README_PKG.md

 **timeit** For timing execution of input files
 **re** for using regular expressions
 **matplotlib** For plotting and visualisation

+Alternatively, we provide the IWSModellingReqs.yml environment which includes all dependencies along with the iws_modelling package itself

 ## Directory
 **Running Methods** Contains Jupyter notebooks for running prepared .inp files for all modelling methods